Natasha Allegri: Influences

-Allegri has named several of her influences including works by Rumiko Takahashi, Sailor Moon, InuYasha, and Superbook, as well as Bob's Burgers, King of the Hill, Kiki's Delivery Service, and her cat, Pancake.
+Allegri has named several of her influences including Naoko Takeuchi's Sailor Moon, works by Rumiko Takahashi like InuYasha, and Superbook, as well as Loren Bouchard's Bob's Burgers, Mike Judge's King of the Hill, Hayao Miyazaki's Kiki's Delivery Service, and her cat, Pancake.

 Other work

 Allegri sang the theme song for the "Fionna and Cake" episode of Adventure Time.
 Additionally, she served as a storyboard revisionist for the Bravest Warriors episode "Butter Lettuce" and has contributed to the miniseries Over the Garden Wall as writer and storyboard artist.

 She also provided the official art for the Vocaloid soundbank Ruby, released by PowerFX.
 This art was based upon a concept design by illustrator D-Artemisso.

 In 2017, Allegri directed "The Summoning," created by Elyse Castro, for Frederator's Cartoon Hangover channel.
 It was the first short cartoon from GO!
 Cartoons.

 In 2019, Allegri was co-author of the OpenBSD 6.5 poster and was the author of the OpenBSD 6.6 and 7.0 posters.
 She was a writer for the anime series Cannon Busters the same year.